nph84/Preparing-Active-Directory-Infrastructure-in-Azure/README.md

 </p>

 <h1>Preparing Active Directory Infrastructure in Azure</h1>
-This tutorial outlines the environmental preparation of Active Directory within Azure Virtual Machines.<br />
+This tutorial outlines the environmental preparation of Active Directory within Azure virtual machines.<br />

 <h2>Environments and Technologies Used</h2>